robertmaynard/DaxToolkitWebsite/source/index.markdown

 footer: false
 ---

-Dax is an open source C++ header only toolkit that provides the ability to do fine-grained concurrency on scientific visualization data structures.
-We currently support CUDA, OpenMP, Intel TBB, and Serial
+The Dax Toolkit is an open source C++ header only library that provides a collection of data analysis and visualization algorithms that run well on multi- and many-core processors.
+The Dax Toolkit also makes it easy to design other visualization algorithms that work well on such processors.
+We currently support CUDA, OpenMP, Intel TBB, and Serial Execution.
-Execution.

 ### How ###